act-compiler/act/README.md

 | Compiler Backend Generator | [act-compiler/act-backend](https://github.com/act-compiler/act-backend)        |
 | Documentation & Bug Fixes  | Corresponding repository                                                       |

-**Unable to decide?** Open an issue in the top-level repository: [act-compiler/act](https://github.com/act-compiler/act) and we can help route it to the appropriate place.
+**Unable to decide?** Open an issue in [act-compiler/act](https://github.com/act-compiler/act) and we can help route it to the appropriate place.

 # Citing ACT